verifiedUV™ 365nM UV High Output Light Strips (Sold in Five Meter Reels)

 I then tried a super expensive 365nM 2835 product that is popular, but hugely expensive.
 Our head would have required $4,500 worth of it and although the product was significantly better, I was still not convinced that that was “all there is”.

-So, I turned to industrial LED manufacturing to develop something better and less expensive.
-If I could solve this issue for myself I would have developed something that can benefit others.
+During COVID-19 the LED factories had no work, were open to collaboration, and we set out to find a way to mate an industrial strength COB LED to a flexible PCB.
+The sampling MOQs of these chips is 50,000.
+But, if I could solve this issue for myself I would have developed something that can benefit others.
 This is how many of the Cone Editions solutions make their way to InkjetMall.
 We call our new product verifiedUV™ because of the way we developed it.

-The factory measures the luminare and provides an Everfine Spectrum test which is exhaustive in its detail.
+The factory measures the luminance and provides an Everfine Spectrum test which is exhaustive in its detail.
 But, it can not indicate what the irradiance of the product will be when assembled by a user into an array for exposing alternative process.
+The industry still has no standards for UV LED testing.

-What we did on our end to test each successive build was to actually build small exposing frames and measure the irradiance with the newly released Ian Leake LC3+ UV Light Integrator.
+What I did on my end was to test each successive build and measure the irradiance with the newly released Ian Leake LC3+ UV Light Integrator.
 Real world results verified with a real world instrument in a real world application of the product.

-We went through 4 successive specification builds, but only after first testing and identifying that one of the newest generations of the 2835 LED produced more irradiance than other 2835 LEDs.
-We broke a lot of eggs as they say.
+I went through 4 successive specification builds, but only after first testing and identifying that one of the newest generations of the 2835 LED produced more irradiance than other 2835 LEDs.
+We broke a lot of eggs as they say because the chips are not designed for flexible strip mounting.
 Then the factory began tweaking, and we broke more eggs until we hit a level that the factory believed they could still rate and warrant for 50,000 hours of consecutive use.
-The level we hit was nearly twice my initial expectation.
-This new 2835 365nM UV light strip can produce nearly 90% of the irradiance of the Nuarc.
-Our exposure for platinum just a minute longer.
+The level we hit was way beyond my initial expectation.
+This new 2835 365nM UV light strip can produce nearly 700% of the irradiance of the Nuarc.
+Our exposure for platinum just 60 seconds.

 Now some points and tips if you are going the Do It Yourself route.
 And a lot of people do!
 If you are patient, we will be building exposing frames shortly.
 We do plan to offer units for 11x15 paper and up to 22x30 paper.
 But, if you go the DIY route, the best practice is to square the LEDs in a grid if you want the shortest exposure time.
 You can space them further apart without without their producing patterns in your prints.